geoffgarside/oniguruma/README.txt

 == Requirements:

 * Oniguruma[http://www.geocities.jp/kosako3/oniguruma/] library, versions
   2, 4 and 5 are supported.
+To find out which version of the library being used you can check <code>Oniguruma::VERSION::ENGINE</code>.

 == Install: